aminrj/aminrj.github.io/_posts/2025-03-05-deploy-production-ready-kubernetes-cluster-with-microk8s.md

 Once deployed, the module will install the Metallb controller and the speakers.

-- Controller: Watches kubernetes servicies of type `LoadBalancer` to assign IPs
+- Controller: Watches Kubernetes services of type `LoadBalancer` to assign IPs
 - Speaker: Advertise the assigned IPs to the local network using Layer 2 (ARP) or BGP.